-Allergies are disorders of the immune system.
-Most allergic reactions are a result of an immune system that responds to a "false alarm."
-When a harmless substance such as dust, mold, or pollen is encountered by a person who is allergic to that substance, the immune system may react dramatically by producing antibodies that "attack" the allergen (a substance that produces allergic reactions).
-The result of an allergen entering a susceptible person's body may include wheezing, itching, runny nose, watery or itchy eyes, and other symptoms.
+Allergic reactions begin in your immune system.
+When a harmless substance such as dust, mold, or pollen is encountered by a person who is allergic to that substance, the immune system may over react by producing antibodies that "attack" the allergen.
+The can cause wheezing, itching, runny nose, watery or itchy eyes, and other symptoms.

-The purpose of the immune system is to keep infectious microorganisms, such as certain bacteria, viruses, and fungi, out of the body, and to destroy any infectious microorganisms that do invade the body.
+The purpose of the immune system is to defend itself and keep microorganisms, such as certain bacteria, viruses, and fungi, out of the body, and to destroy any infectious microorganisms that do invade the body.
 The immune system is made up of a complex and vital network of cells and organs that protect the body from infection.

-The organs involved with the immune system are called the lymphoid organs, which affect growth, development, and the release of lymphocytes (a certain type of white blood cell).
-The blood vessels and lymphatic vessels are important parts of the lymphoid organs, because they carry the lymphocytes to and from different areas in the body.
+The organs involved with the immune system are called the lymphoid organs.
+They affect growth, development, and the release of lymphocytes (a type of white blood cell).
+The blood vessels and lymphatic vessels are important parts of the lymphoid organs.
+They carry the lymphocytes to and from different areas in the body.
 Each lymphoid organ plays a role in the production and activation of lymphocytes.
-Lymphoid organs include:

 Adenoids (two glands located at the back of the nasal passages)